yashwanth-l/argo-deploy-feeder/README.md

-# ArgoCD Deploy Feeder
+# Argo Deploy Feeder

-This repository contains the manifests for the ArgoCD Deploy Feeder, a component designed to feed deployment events to ArgoCD via [argocd-bootstrap](https://github.com/yashwanth-l/argocd-bootstrap) Repo
+This repository contains the manifests for the Argo, a component designed to feed deployment events to Argo components via [argo-bootstrap](https://github.com/yashwanth-l/argo-bootstrap) Repo

 ## Directory Structure